shoaib6174/No-Code-ML/README.md

 # No Code Machine Learning

-This blog series demonstrate how researchers and students with no coding experience can you machine learning in their projects using **Azure Machine Learning Desinger** and **Azure Automated Machine Learning (AutoML)**.
+This blog series demonstrate how researchers and students with no coding experience can use machine learning in their projects using **Azure Machine Learning Desinger** and **Azure Automated Machine Learning (AutoML)**.

 The structure of this blog series-